 Another popular vertigo exercise is the Epley technique.
-The original Epley maneuver necessitates the help of a health care provider.
+The original Epley maneuver causes the help of a healthcare provider.
 However, you can do the changed version below at your home.
 The home Epley maneuver is the name for this variation.

 Follow these steps if you have BPPV in your left ear.
-Complete the steps in the opposite direction from your right ear.
+Then, complete the steps in the opposite direction from your right ear.

 - In bed, sit up straight.
 Place a pillow behind you and your legs straight ahead.
 Make a 45-degree left turn with your head.

 - Quickly lie back until your shoulders are resting on the pillow.
 Allow 30 seconds after your dizziness has subsided.

 - Without lifting your head, turn it 90 degrees to the right.
 Hold the position for 30 seconds.

 - Turn your body to the right side and lie down.
 Allow 30 seconds after the dizziness has subsided.
 Then, sit up straight on the bed’s right edge.